Discover Noto in Japan | NOTO DMC

 Wajima morning market and Ama divers’ life tour

-The Wajima morning market is one of the most popular tourist attractions in the area, but it attracts not only tourists but also locals.
-The market is lined with many stalls selling fresh seafood and other food products, but also local craft items such as wajima lacquerware, and souvenirs.
+The Wajima morning market is one of the most popular tourist attractions in the area, attracting not only tourists but also locals.
+The market is lined with many stalls selling fresh seafood, other food products, local craft items such as Wajima lacquerware, and souvenirs.

-• Enjoy local food culture and interact with the locals selling the products at the market.
+• Enjoy local food culture and interact with the merchants at the market.

-• Able to taste the fresh seafood or grill fish you purchased at the market.
+• Opportunity to taste the fresh seafood or grill fish you purchase.

 Nigyo washi paper making workshop

-Visit a washi workshop and learn about the process of making traditional washi, which is made from raw materials collected from nature, and show you how it is made.
+Visit a washi workshop and learn about the process of making traditional Japanese paper, made from raw materials collected from nature.

 • You will pick your own flowers and use them to make your own washi paper.